Keep our content free from ads and paywalls by making a donation to support our work!

 Collegium Humanum, which was founded in 2018, has been shrouded in controversy since 2020, when media reports began to emerge that it was acting as a degree factory, providing MBAs to figures associated with the then-ruling PiS party.

-It later also emerged that figures associated with the then-opposition Civic Platform (PO), which is now the main ruling party, also received degrees from the college.
+It later also emerged that figures associated with the then-opposition Civic Platform (PO), which is now the main ruling party, had also received degrees from the college.

 Among them was Sutryk, who has served as mayor of Wrocław since 2018 and was re-elected for a second term earlier this year.
 In an interview with Radio Wrocław in March, before the elections, Sutryk claimed he obtained the diploma in good faith.

 “I signed up normally, I paid normally with my money, not public money.
-Then, I passed the tests normally, which had to be passed according to the regulations.
+Then I passed the tests normally, which had to be passed according to the regulations.
 And I got this diploma,” he said, adding that those who may have been cheated by the university were “victims” rather than wrongdoers.

 Notes from Poland is run by a small editorial team and published by an independent, non-profit foundation that is funded through donations from our readers.
 We cannot do what we do without your support.